Symplectic Fourier-Deligne transforms on G/U and the algebra of braids and ties: Introduction

 \subsection{Acknowledgments}

 I would like to thank Ivan Marin and Louis Funar for pointing me in the right direction in the early stages of my attempt to explicitly identify the algebra generated by symplectic Fourier transforms.
 I would also like to acknowledge Minh-Tam Trinh and Elijah Bodish for their mentorship and many inspiring discussions which played a key role in guiding the directions pursued in this paper, and for helpful comments on a draft.
 I would also like to thank my advisor, Roman Bezrukavnikov, for introducing me to Kazhdan-Laumon's construction and for his feedback and support.
 I gained much from conversations with Alexander Polishchuk and Ben Elias during the writing of this paper.
+I would also like to thank the referees, one of whose suggestions provided simpler and more conceptual proofs of Propositions \ref{prop:yoko} and \ref{prop:monodrom}.
 Finally, I acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).